cpvalente/ontime/README.md

 - [ ] Logging view
 - [ ] Reach Schedule: way to speedup timer to meet a deadline

+### Issues
+The app is still in pre-release and there are a few issues, mainly concerning style.
+This will be receiving attention as we near v1 release

+- [ ] App appears visually broken: Please ensure that windows settings have no display zoom (it is 125% by default)
+- [ ] app is needs improvement on handling zoomed interfaces
+- [ ] Very long titles might cause interface to shift
+- [ ] App sometimes hides itself when window is not visible.
+Ontime is always running in the background, find it in the tray or press Alt+1 to bring it to the foreground

 # Help
 Help is underway! ... and can be viewed [here](https://cpvalente.gitbook.io/ontime/)